Study Abroad Program Overview

 Language of Instruction

-The program begins with a four-week Spanish intensive language program (ILP).
+The Fall and Year programs begin with a four-week Spanish intensive language program (ILP).
 Spanish language study is available each term but not required.

 Go to the Participants